E-LEFORT/project_cloud/README.md

 This project is diveded into three parts
   - a Python script to update the NoSQL database (MongoDB) every hours
-  - a ReST api to retrive data create with Flask
+  - a ReST api to retrive data using Flask
   - a Web application to display gas stations on a map based on HTML / Javascript

 Requirement